 If you know your audience, you know what price they are looking to pay and how they want to pay.
 You know how often they’ll visit and what they expect from a customer experience standpoint.

 Since 1978, PAR has been helping restaurant and retail customers put technology to work to improve operations, enhance customer experience, and better manage data and information.
 With POS systems in more than 75,000 restaurants in 112 countries, PAR is redefining point of sale to bring technological innovation to all corners of the enterprise.
-PAR offers POS software Brink and PixelPoint, POS hardware EverServ, and food safety solution SureCheck.
+PAR offers POS software Brink and PixelPoint, and POS hardware EverServ.
 To learn more about PAR, click below!